BlackDragonBE/MarkdownToRW_Converter/ConverterTests/FullTest.markdown

 Spoilers are unique to RW and don't have an equivalent in markdown.
 Luckily, you can add these by using pure html (yes, markdown supports HTML as well!):

-[spoiler title="Solution"]
+[spoiler title="Solution inside!"]
 Put your spoiler here!
 [/spoiler]

-The converter can also create spoiler if you create a special kind of note:
+The converter can also create a spoiler if you create a special kind of quote:

+> **Spoiler:Solution inside!**
+> This will be converted to a spoiler.
+>
+> You can add multiple lines as well.

 You can also add images to quotes and notes: